-The main thing to remember is that any guarantee/warranty provided by the seller/manufacturer is in addition to your statutory rights, not instead of them.
-So, just because a guarantee/warranty might have an expiration date (for example, 12 months) it doesn’t mean that as soon as that’s out-of-date you suddenly don’t have rights.
+Any guarantee/warranty provided by the seller/manufacturer is in addition to your statutory rights, not instead of them.
+So, just because a guarantee/warranty might have an expiration date (for example, 12 months) it doesn’t mean that as soon as that’s out of date you suddenly don’t have rights.

 Under EU consumer legislation you are entitled to first request a repair or replacement when a good is not in conformity (i.e. faulty, not as described, not fit for purpose) with the contract.
 If that is not possible or cannot be completed without significant inconvenience for you, then you can ask for a refund.
 These remedies are enforceable against the seller for, at least, up to two years EU-wide and in Ireland the limitation period is six years.
 However, if a fault occurs after six months from delivery, the consumer will bear the burden of demonstrating that the product is inherently faulty.

 Find our more about guarantee, warranty and faulty goods issues.

 2. ‘The 14-day cooling off period starts from the day of purchase’